rasp0wn/Mastodon-RSS-Bot/README.md

 6. Run the compiled executable in the `bin` folder.
 7. Check the `Logs` folder for the daily rotated log file `MastodonRssPosterLog.txt`.

+> **Note:** Soon, releases for Windows and ARM will be published so that you don't have to compile the entire project if you don't want to.

 # 📄 License
 This project is licensed under the MIT License.